lvalnegri/RgeoUK/README.md

 ## Datasets related to UK Geographies

-The following datasets are available both in *CSV* format, in the `data-raw` directory, and as *data.tables* in *RDA* format in the `data` directory, ready to be called after installation:
+The following datasets are available both in *CSV* format, in the `data-raw` directory, and as *data.tables* in *RData* format in the `data` directory, ready to be called after installation:

  - **entities**